Z3TA/webide/README.txt

 ---------
 webide.se is jzedit running as a cloud editor.
-In this readme you will find instructions on how to run the editor locally on your computer, and how to host it on your own server.
+In this readme you will find instructions on how to run the editor locally on your computer, or host it on your own server.

 Install instructions